Ladysnake/Ladysnake.github.io/wiki/effective.md

 #### Can I use this mod on a vanilla server?

 **Yes**: If you have installed this mod on your Minecraft client, you will  be able to connect to vanilla Minecraft servers and the ambient effects  will work as intended.

+#### Can you port to Forge please?
+Backport to version X?

+We don't port our mods to forge or backport them for various reasons.
+If you want to make a port yourself however feel free to contact us!